aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.charts/ichartseriesgroup/overlap/_index.md

 ## overlap property
-Specifies how much bars and columns shall overlap on 2-D charts (from -100 to 100).
+Specifies how much bars and columns shall overlap on 2-D charts, as a percentage (from -100% to 100%).
-            Read/write **int**.
+             - -100%: Maximum spacing (bars are completely separated).
+             - 0%: Bars are placed side by side without overlap or spacing.
+             - 100%: Maximum overlap (bars completely overlap each other).
+             This property is read/write **int**.

 ### Definition:
 ```python